 Hagia Sophia became a mosque again in 2020 with the Presidential decree.
 On 24th of July, 2020, Friday prayers were performed again after 86 years.
 Visitors wish to see the Hagia Sophia can enter without an entrance fee from now on.
 Please keep in mind that there are five prayer times for a day, you might want to visit the Hagia Sophia besides these times.
 Don’t forget that know it’s a mosque again women and men have to wear according to Islamic rules.
 For men and women, legs and arms need to be covered, no shorts or skirts above the ankle.
 Also, your clothes should not be tight fitting.
 And women have to cover their heads.

-One of Istanbul’s largest historical buildings is the Topkapi Palace.
+One of Istanbul’s largest historical buildings is the Topkapi Palace, one of the palaces in Istanbul.
 The palace is a huge complex which was once home to more than 4,000 people.
 One of the most notable parts of the palace is the harem.

 Classic Steam Bath